brpaz/my-linux-setup/README.md

 > My List of applications and tools installed on my Linux Machine.
 This is inspired by nikitavoloboev´s [my-mac-os](https://github.com/nikitavoloboev/my-mac-os) but for Linux Based Systems.

-This is a Work in progress.
-I will be adding more applications in the coming days.

 ## Base system